viktorbrech/dw_reconstruct/README.md

 ## Installation

-1. Clone the repository
-2. Install the required packages with `pip install -r requirements.txt`
+TBD

 ## Usage

-1. Run the program with `python main.py`
+1. Run the program with `python dw.py`
-2. The program will generate a grid and add a few regiments with fighters
+2. The program will generate a grid and add a few regiments with fighters and persist them in dw.db
 3. The program will print the names of all regiments and their fighters

 ## Unit tests